 It was one of the easiest things I've ever done.
 No joke.

 If you've got $1K or more that you're looking to invest and you're looking for something other than the stock market, this could be exactly the kind of diversification tool you're looking for.

 Check out the video below and I'll show you how easy it is to get started…

 Disclaimer: The information contained herein neither constitutes an offer for nor a solicitation of interest in any securities offering; however, if an indication of interest is provided, it may be withdrawn or revoked, without obligation or commitment of any kind prior to being accepted following the qualification or effectiveness of the applicable offering document, and any offer, solicitation or sale of any securities will be made only by means of an offering circular, private placement memorandum, or prospectus.
 No money or other consideration is hereby being solicited, and will not be accepted without such potential investor having been provided the applicable offering document.
 Joining the Fundrise Platform neither constitutes an indication of interest in any offering nor involves any obligation or commitment of any kind.
 The publicly filed offering circulars of the issuers sponsored by Rise Companies Corp., not all of which may be currently qualified by the Securities and Exchange Commission, may be found at www.fundrise.com/oc.

-Note: As an affiliate with Fundrise, you should know that I will get a small commission if you decide to sign up for an account through my affiliate link (but seriously, don't do this just because I'm doing it – only invest your money here if you feel it will help you achieve your financial goals).
+Note: As an affiliate with Fundrise, you should know that REtipster.com will earn a small commission if you decide to sign up for an account through this affiliate link (but seriously, don't do this just because I'm doing it – only invest your money here if you feel it will help you achieve your financial goals).